samarthasthan/e-commerce/README.md

 Welcome to the Multi-Vendor E-Commerce Platform project!
 This project aims to create a scalable, feature-rich e-commerce platform similar to Amazon and Flipkart.
 It includes an admin portal for managing the platform, a vendor portal for sellers, and a public website for customers.

+### Project Status

+This project is currently in its early stages and is being developed by a solo developer.
+Due to its complexity and scale, it is expected to take a considerable amount of time to complete.
+Contributions and feedback are welcome and appreciated.

 ## Technologies Used

 <p align="left">